What is biometric authentication?

 Law enforcement and state and federal agencies use different kinds of biometric data for identification purposes.
 These include fingerprints, facial features, iris patterns, voice samples and DNA.

-For example, the Automated Fingerprint Identification System, or AFIS, is a database that is used to identify fingerprints.
+For example, Automated Fingerprint Identification System (AFIS) is a database that is used to identify fingerprints.
 It was first used in the early 1970s as a way for police departments to automate their otherwise manual fingerprint identification process, making it quicker and more effective.
 In the past, a trained human examiner had to compare a fingerprint image to the prints on file.
-If there was a match, the examiner would double check the two prints to verify the match.
+If there was a match, the examiner would double-check the two prints to verify the match.
 Today, AFIS can match a fingerprint against a database of millions of prints in a matter of minutes.

 An electronic passport (e-passport) is the same size as a conventional passport and contains a microchip that stores the same biometric information as a conventional passport, including a digital photograph of the holder.
-A chip stores a digital image of the passport holder's photo, which is linked to the owner's name and other identifying information.
-The e-passport is issued electronically by a country-issuing authority, which checks the identity of the applicant through fingerprints or other biometric information and confirms the data in the chip with the information provided by the applicant before issuing the passport.
+A chip stores a digital image of the passport holder's photo, which is linked to the owner's name and other personally identifiable information.
+The e-passport is issued electronically by a country's issuing authority, which checks the identity of the applicant through fingerprints or other biometric information and confirms the data in the chip with the information provided by the applicant before issuing the passport.

 Hospitals use biometrics to more accurately track patients and prevent mix-ups, while clinics and doctors' offices implement biometric authentication to keep their patients' information secure.
-Using biometric data, hospitals can store, as well as access, a patient's medical history.
+Using biometric data, hospitals can create digital identities of patients that help them to store and access those patients' medical histories.
 This information can be used to ensure the right patient gets the right care, whether that means faster identification in emergency situations or preventing medical errors.

 What are the advantages and disadvantages of biometric authentication?

-Biometric authentication is both convenient and secure.
+The advantages of biometric authentication are its convenience and security.
 Since biometric authentication uses unique characteristics for verification, they are difficult to replicate.
-Traditional methods, such as passwords or ID cards, are not as secure because they can be stolen or guessed easily.
+Traditional methods, such as usernames, passwords or ID cards, are not as secure because they can be stolen or guessed easily.
+In the United States alone, business use of biometric authentication has drastically increased in recent years as more business leaders are becoming more confident in its capabilities.

 While biometrics offers many advantages for particular industries, there are controversies surrounding its usage.
-For example, organizations may overlook the security of these data-driven security schemes.
+Organizations may overlook the security of these data-driven security schemes.
 If bad actors capture biometric data when it is being transmitted to a central database, they can fraudulently replicate that data to perform another transaction.
-For example, by capturing an individual's fingerprint and using it to access a fingerprint-secured device, the bad actors could access sensitive data, such as private messages or financial information.
+For example, by capturing an individual's fingerprint and using it to access a fingerprint-secured device, hackers or other bad actors could access sensitive data, such as private messages or financial information.